What steps are you taking to anticipate and mitigate supply chain risks?

 How would disruption to your manufacturing supply chain impact your business?

-And, more importantly, can we avoid this risk through better planning?
+Can we avoid these risks through better planning?

 Hidden Supply Chain Risks

-China still accounts for the lion's share of global exports, but lower labor costs have caused manufacturing to flow to Vietnam, Thailand, Bangladesh and elsewhere.
+China still accounts for the lion's share of global exports, but lower labor costs and margin pressures have caused manufacturing to flow to Vietnam, Thailand, Bangladesh and elsewhere.

-This week, events in Vietnam remind us of hidden risks and costs in the supply chain, no matter how well diversified: For example:
+Recent events in Vietnam reminded sourcng professionals of hidden risks and costs in the supply chain, no matter how well diversified: For example:

 - Thailand: In 2011, extreme flooding shut down thousands of factories, damaged inventories and disrupted manufacturing and distribution.
 Today, martial law was declared in response to political rioting.